Sweet Potato Black Bean Casserole

-- 4 oz. shredded cheese use vegan as desired (optional)
+- 4 ounces shredded cheese, use vegan as desired (optional)

 - Salt & pepper to taste

-- In a large bowl, combine diced sweet potato, black beans, tomatoes, onion, bell pepper, chili powder, garlic salt, and cinnamon.
+In a large bowl, combine diced sweet potato (that has been slightly softened), black beans, tomatoes, onion, bell pepper, chili powder, garlic salt, and cinnamon.

 - Spread ½ cup salsa on the bottom of the baking dish.
 Arrange a tortilla on top, ripping into strips to get the right fit.
 Spoon a large layer of sweet potato/black bean mixture over tortilla strips.
 Spread the remaining ½ cup salsa over the sweet potato/black bean layer.